N.Korea boosts production of drugs, medical supplies to battle COVID | Health

 N.Korea boosts production of drugs, medical supplies to battle COVID

-"Thousands of tons of salt were urgently transported to Pyongyang City to produce antiseptic solution," KCNA said.
-The reports came after North Korean leader Kim Jong Un criticised ineffective distribution of drugs and slammed officials for their "immature" responses to the epidemic.
+"Thousands of tons of salt were urgently transported to Pyongyang City to produce an antiseptic solution," KCNA said.
+The reports came after North Korean leader Kim Jong Un criticized the ineffective distribution of drugs and slammed officials for their "immature" responses to the epidemic.

 However, three aircraft from North Korea's Air Koryo arrived in China and returned to Pyongyang on Monday carrying medical supplies, a diplomatic source said on condition of anonymity.